jorgedg6/jorgedg6/README.md

 - 👋 Hi, I’m @jorgedg6
 - 👀 I’m interested in artifitial intelligence and it's applications.
-- 🌱 I’m currently learning advanced python programming and discrete mathematics.
+- 🌱 I’m currently learning data structures and introductory software development.
 - 💞️ I’m looking to collaborate on a passion project building an app.
 - 📫 How to reach me jorgedg611@uc.cl